Anxiety

 Do you worry a lot?

-Find it difficult to go out or try new things?
+Find it hard to go out or try new things?

 Do social or performance situations make you break into a sweat?